jaywcjlove/copybook-generator/README.md

 ### Diverse Types

-■ Chinese Character Copybook: Suitable for Chinese writing practice, helping users master the correct writing method of Chinese characters.
+■ **Chinese Character Copybook**: Suitable for Chinese writing practice, helping users master the correct writing method of Chinese characters.
-■ Chinese Stroke Practice Copybook: Provides detailed stroke order of Chinese characters, helping users understand the correct writing sequence of each character and improve writing accuracy.
+■ **Chinese Stroke Practice Copybook**: Provides detailed stroke order of Chinese characters, helping users understand the correct writing sequence of each character and improve writing accuracy.
-■ Alphabet Copybook: Suitable for English writing practice, helping users improve their ability to write English letters.
+■ **Alphabet Copybook**: Suitable for English writing practice, helping users improve their ability to write English letters.
-■ Pen Control Practice Copybook: Specially designed for writing beginners, helping users practice grip posture and writing pressure to enhance writing control.
+■ **Pen Control Practice Copybook**: Specially designed for writing beginners, helping users practice grip posture and writing pressure to enhance writing control.

 ### Customization Options

-■ Fonts and Grids: Choose different fonts and grid styles to meet various writing practice needs.
+■ **Fonts and Grids**: Choose different fonts and grid styles to meet various writing practice needs.
-■ Size: Adjust the font size of the copybook to suit users of different age groups and learning stages.
+■ **Size**: Adjust the font size of the copybook to suit users of different age groups and learning stages.
-■ Stroke Order: Provides the stroke order of Chinese characters, helping users understand the correct writing sequence of each character.
+■ **Stroke Order**: Provides the stroke order of Chinese characters, helping users understand the correct writing sequence of each character.
-■ Color: Choose the color of the copybook font to add fun and visual effects to the practice.
+■ **Color**: Choose the color of the copybook font to add fun and visual effects to the practice.

 ![Copybook Generator Screenshot 2](./assets/screenshots-2.png)